Golf Swing Basics: Fundamentals to a More Consistent Swing

 Whether you’re shooting in the 70s or the 90s, most golfers want to stay there.
 No sane golfers want a huge blow up round that makes them question why they even showed up to the course.

-Consistency on the course comes from mastering the fundamentals of golf.
+Consistency on the course comes from mastering the fundamentals.
 As Michael Jordan said, “Get the fundamentals down and the level of everything you do will rise.”

 In this article, we’ll break down the most important aspects of the swing so you can find more consistently in your game.